 Website flippers usually price sites at two to three times their annual income.
 For instance, an online store making $1,200/year may be available for $2,400-$3,600.

 13. Buy and Sell Domain Names

 - Requirements: digital marketing skills

-Buying and selling domain names can be a successful business if executed right.
-That’s because high-demand domains can sell for up to millions of dollars.
+Buying and selling domain names can be a successful business when executed right.
+In fact, high-demand domains can sell for up to millions of dollars.
+As such, the most popular domains are often unavailable.

-As such domains are often unavailable, many domain flippers turn to names with local keywords, like jobsinlondon.com.
-Besides being more affordable, these domains also have less competition to worry about.
+Many domain flippers choose names with local keywords, like jobsinlondon.com.
+Besides being more affordable, these domains also have less competition.

 Then, create a landing page for the domains you want to sell or send email pitches to potential customers.
-Keep in mind that persistent marketing is required to find the right buyer.
+Keep in mind that persistent marketing is necessary to find the right buyer.